The History of the Choir

 Until the German reunification the Federation of Jewish Communities in the German Democratic Republic (GDR) was the responsible body for the choir, in support of the ensemble, it received funding from the Cultural Fund of the GDR.
 Since 1991, the Leipziger Synagogalchor is a registered non-profit organization and is subsidized by the city of Leipzig.

 The (since 1990 honorary) special engagement and idealism of approximately 30 singers from different professional groups is due to a large part of the choir’s success.
 The choir has been honoured with numerous awards, including in 1981 the Art Prize of the City of Leipzig and in 1988 the Star of International Friendship in gold, one of the highest national awards in the GDR.
 In 2017, the ensemble received the Distinguished Service Award from the Obermayer German Jewish History Awards Jury.
+The choir played a key role in ensuring that the “Revitalization of Synagogue Choral Music of the 19th and 20th Centuries in Central and Eastern Europe” was included in the Nationwide Inventory of Intangible Cultural Heritage in 2020.
+The Leipziger Synagogalchor is a member of the Network Tolerant Saxony.

 The Jewish church service was traditionally dominated by antiphonal singing of the cantor and the congregation.
 In the 19th Century reforms brought the first men’s and later mixed choirs into the synagogues in Germany and Central Europe.
 From 1810 organs could also be found in synagogues, and their liturgical music experienced a great bloom into the 1930s.
 Composers such as Louis Lewandowski and Salomon Sulzer, who worked as cantors in the Reformed Churches in Berlin and Vienna, introduced their own compositions, a musical tradition that was destroyed when the National Socialist regime seized power, and even in today’s Jewish world hardly plays a role.